michaelthomasletts/michaelthomasletts.github.io/content/blog/retinitis-pigmentosa.md

 This _is_ what it is.

+So please.
+Spare me.
 Don't tell me it's _something else_.

 {{< figure
     src="/images/rainbow.jpeg"